nolwn/snacks/README.md

 ## Bonus

+1. Display snack ratings in stars
+1. User selects rating using stars
-- Hide review form if user not logged in
+1. Hide review form if user not logged in
-- Hide edit/delete buttons if user not logged in
+1. Hide edit/delete buttons if user not logged in

-- **Create an admin dashboard**
+1. **Create an admin dashboard page**
   - Add `admin` column to users table
   - Update seeds to make user with id = 1 an admin
-  - Admin can add and remove snacks from the homepage
+  - Admin can add and remove snacks through this admin page
   - Admin can delete user reviews